peterw-github/Regression_Housing/README.md

 2. Testing out other models, such as a decision tree or a model ensemble like a random forest.
 These two models are quite different to linear regression, and don't use gradient descent as a means of improvement, local minima issues could be decreasing the performance of our Linear/Ridge regression models, and a decision tree / random forest, would avoid this specific issue.

+Overall though, I am happy with how Ridge Regression, and the exploratory data analysis went, for a project that spanned a few days.

 <br>
 <br>
 <br>